mfreed7/declarative-shadow-dom/README.md

 const html = element.getInnerHTML({ includeShadowRoots: true });
 ```

-When called with `includeShadowRoots: true` on nodes that contain Shadow Hosts, the returned HTML will include a `<template shadowroot>` tag containing the shadowroot contents for each such node.
+When called with `includeShadowRoots: true` on nodes that contain Shadow Hosts, the returned HTML will include a `<template shadowrootmode>` tag containing the shadow root contents for each such node.

 As this is a new method, there are no compat problems to worry about.
 This method also allows future serialization options to be added, such as a method for serializing adoptedStylesheets found inside shadow roots.